Overview

 - Draw.io Integration - for creating charts/architecture diagrams directly in VS Code

-- GitLense - it’s nice to be able to do things such as opening up a Git Blame view inline like you can in GitHub
+- GitLens - among other things, allows the ability to Git Blame view inline like you can in GitHub

 Key Bindings

-Coming from Windows, my brain is wired that CTRL
+Coming from Windows, my brain is wired that Ctrl

 + Z

-is undo and CTRL
+is undo and Ctrl

 + Y

 is redo.
-In macOS, undo is ⌘
+In macOS, undo is Cmd ⌘

 + Z